 Recliners were made primarily for comfort and relaxation, to just lie back and let the cushions absorb all your stress after a long, hard day at work.
 However, this isn’t so much the case if your recliner leans ever so uncomfortably to one side - a constant cause of invariable frustrations and back pains, something some people are willing to put up with all because they don’t know how to fix a recliner that leans to one side, ever so slightly.

 The causes of this age old symptom are quite simple.
-Your good recliner has gotten old, lacked regular maintenance or was just used a little too roughly.
+Your best recliner has gotten old, lacked regular maintenance or was just used a little too roughly.
 However, with a few basic tools and knowledge of how to tighten bolts, nuts, and screws, you can have your broken recliner back in shape in absolutely no time.

 The most likely causes